delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 * Push - Insert element to the location top + 1
 * Pop - Delete element from top

-Where "top" is the variable for the top-most item in the stack.
+Where "top" is the variable for the number of items in the stack.

 Let's see some examples.